-Devoted to commercial litigation, he acts for clients in all kinds of judicial proceedings relating to contract law, corporate law and inheritance law.
+Devoted to commercial litigation, he acts for clients in all kinds of judicial proceedings relating to Contract, Corporate and IP Law.
 He has acquired extensive experience in the field of plant variety legal protection as well as in the judicial defense of interests related thereto.
 In this particular discipline, he has intervened before the European Court of Justice (Luxembourg) and performed as leading lawyer in the professional team that received the Managing IP EMEA Award for the Impact Case in Spain in 2020.

-He is an associate lecturer at Universitat de València, where he teaches “International Commercial Law”.
-He is also a guest lecturer of the Magister Lvcentinvm (Universidad de Alicante), where he teaches “EU legal system on plant variety protection” and “General aspects of inventions, forms of protection and developments of basics concepts in Europe” and “Proceedings before the ECJ”.
+He is an Associate Lecturer at Universitat de València, where he teaches “International Commercial Law”.
+He is also a guest lecturer of the Magister Lvcentinvs (Universidad de Alicante), where he teaches “EU legal system on plant variety protection”, “General aspects of inventions, forms of protection and developments of basics concepts in Europe” and “Proceedings before the ECJ”.
 He teaches as well “International Commercial Arbitration and Mediation” at the Universidad CEU San Pablo (Elche).

-He is a member of the Valencia Bar Association and has been appointed arbitrator by the Arbitral Tribunal of the Valencia Bar Association.
+He is a member of the Valencia Bar Association and was appointed as an arbitrator by the Arbitral Tribunal of the Valencia Bar Association.

 Law Degree (honors), Universitat de València (Estudi General).